Pontoon boat grills are a great feature to have that combines two of my favorite activities: boating and barbecuing.

 With this unit, you get 189 square inches of cooking surface and an output of 12,000 BTUs.
 Not bad, especially when you consider its price and versatility.

-If you want a permanent home for this grill, simply mount it to the wobble-free thread-lock post that Springfield includes with the grill.
+If you want a permanent home for this grill, mount it to the wobble-free thread-lock post that Springfield includes with the grill.

 Want to grill on land?
 This is not a problem.
 This grill easily detaches from the stand and is equipped with legs that allow you to transport and cook on any flat surface.
 Worth mentioning, too, the legs fold up into a convenient carrying handle, which makes traveling with this 12-pound grill light and easy.

-An added bonus is that the top of this gas grill for pontoon boats works as a solid 130-square-inch griddle.
+A bonus is that the top of this gas grill for pontoon boats works as a solid 130-square-inch griddle.

 I like this grill, but it would only be fair to point out its shortcomings.
 In my experience, the heat distribution on this unit can be uneven.
 You’ll get plenty of heat in certain areas of the grill, but it doesn’t always spread across the entire grid surface.

 Another shortcoming is that this unit takes time to heat up and isn’t entirely wind resistant, which is not ideal for open-water situations.
-The heat shield is a bit thin and you’ll have to bring along a lighter or matches because this grill doesn’t have an ignitor.
+The heat shield is a bit thin, and you’ll have to bring along a lighter or matches because this grill doesn’t have an ignitor.

 With that said, if you manage your expectations and take into account the cost, weight, portability of this unit, plus the fact that you don’t have to spend extra money on a stand or mounting brackets, this unit is a worthy choice.